leekevinyg/edison/README.md

 # Development Guide

 The architecture was inspired heavily by the [firefox voice](https://github.com/mozilla/firefox-voice) project.
-A detailed overview is available under the [docs]() directory.
-Each non-trivial file also has a comment section at the top with a brief overview of the purpose of the file.
+A detailed overview will be available under a [docs]() directory shortly.
+For now, each non-trivial file has a comment section at the top with a brief overview of the purpose of the file.

 The extension currently utilizes a few external dependencies: